 Downsides of installing a watchOS beta

-Unlike for iOS and macOS, there's no public beta for the Apple Watch software.
-What does this mean?
-The only way you can install a watchOS beta is by signing up to Apple's Developer Program, which will set you back £79 per year.
-We're not convinced that it's worth paying £79 a year unless you want to develop apps for the platform, and wouldn't recommend this option just to go hands-on with the beta.
+Aside from the bugs, until the watchOS 7 public beta becomes available (which should be any day now, given that the iOS 14, tvOS 14 and iPadOS 14 public betas are out now) the only way you can install a watchOS beta is by signing up to Apple's Developer Program, which will set you back £79/$99 per year.
+We're not convinced that it's worth paying that much unless you want to develop apps for the platform, and wouldn't recommend this option just to go hands-on with the beta.

 However, the price of Apple's Developer Program isn't the biggest reason to avoid using the beta.
 The biggest reason is that downgrading back to the original watchOS is quite an undertaking, and generally can't be done at home.
 Assuming you're not prepared to wait for the public versions to catch up, the process involves sending your Apple Watch to Apple.